hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step5-initialize.md

 - Deploy KUDO CRDs
 - Create kudo-system namespace
 - Deploy the KUDO controller
+- Certificate manager feature is disabled for this scenario

 Verify the KUDO controller is initialized when the `kudo-controller-manager-0` Pod has a **Running** status.